RightCrowd/keycloak-realm-operator/readme.tpl.md

 ⚠️ Beware: This performs a simple Keycloak partial realm import.
 The operator does not 'understand' the contents of this import.
 This has some consequences one should be aware of:
 - Depending on how it's used, this could override other assets, including configuration or resources which are actively managed by the operator.
   Example: It's perfectly possible to specify a client in the realmImport that is also defined using the KeycloakClient CR.
 If the `ifResourceExists` field is set to `OVERWRITE`, this would lead to an endless client update loop.
 - There is no deletion mechanism.
-The operator does not actively manage what's specified in the the import, it simply periodically imports it.
+The operator does not actively manage what's specified in the import; It simply periodically imports it.
 If a resource was present in the import before and is deleted afterwards, it will not be deleted by the operator.

 The 'import' field should be an object matching the [PartialImportRepresentation](https://www.keycloak.org/docs-api/21.0.2/javadocs/org/keycloak/representations/idm/PartialImportRepresentation.html) class.